 What they need is management that’s tailored to serve their unique needs and is capable enough to handle unpredictable roadblocks.

-Some helpful business tools include a startup business plan and the lean business plan template which are flexible, learning-oriented, and quick to adapt to.
+Some helpful business tools include strategic planning templates, a startup business plan, and the lean business plan template which are flexible, learning-oriented, and quick to adapt to.

 3. Validated learning

-Building a startup is like laying the groundwork to ensure a long-term sustainable business as they help you test ideas, determine viability, identify flaws, and come up with creative solutions.
+Building a startup is like laying the groundwork to ensure a long-term sustainable business as they help you test ideas, determine viability, identify flaws, and develop creative solutions.

 By doing so, you are able to scientifically examine your startup and make changes based on validated data.
 This then helps you minimize risk and increase the chances of success.